Automattic/jetpack/readme.txt

 **Improved compatibility**

+* Contact Form: ensure the Date picker field does not cause any AMP validation errors.

 **Bug fixes**

 * Admin Page: fix the behaviour of the Jetpack Videos button in the "My Plan" tab.